Plastic Footprint Calculator

 - Refuse the plastic bags and bring your own cloth bags.
 Keep a cotton bag in your backpack, in the car trunk, next to the front doors - where it's easy to notice and grab it when you're going shopping.
 And here's our garbage bag size calculator to fit one on your bin.

 - Bring your mug.
 In only the UK, 7 million disposable coffee cups are used every day.
 On top of that, they need to be recycled in specialized facilities, as they are made not from standard paper but from paper lined with plastic to provide waterproofness.
 It's estimated that less than 1% of disposable cups is recycled.
 Not to mention the plastic lids, sleeves or stirrers.

 - Refuse the plastic straws or change to those made from paper or steel.
 For most people (excluding hospital patients), drinking with a straw is not a must.
 Did you know that plastic straws make up ~4% of the plastic trash by piece?
-Of course far less by weight, as they weigh approximately 0.18 oz (0.5 g), but this doesn't stop them clogging up our oceans.
+Of course far less by weight, as they weigh approximately 0.18 oz (0.5 g), but this doesn't stop them .
 Take this small step and boycott plastic straws today.

 - Use refill packets instead of buying new bottles every time.
 Every time it's possible, choose the products which generate less plastic waste.
 You can check with our plastic footprint calculator how much plastic you will 'save' when using refill packets.
 It's around four times less, as detergent bottles are usually made from heavier HDPE (high-density polyethylene).

 - Carry your own water bottle.
 Choose a reusable plastic or glass bottle.
 Your footprint will be reduced, and you will be shocked how much you can save if you drop the bottled water!
 Check our tap vs. bottled water calculator to find out what substantial savings result from such a tiny change.

-Don't wait any longer, change your habits today.
-Find out what's your travel carbon footprint and try to live the greener life.
+Don't wait any longer, reuse or repurpose plastic change your habits today: check our Kaya identity calculator to understand how to quantify our impact, or find out what's your travel carbon footprint and try to live the greener life.